leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #check Bar.ffa
 ```
 Namespaces that have been closed can later be reopened, even in another file:

+[chris] in the same package?
+Should packages be mentioned here?

 ```lean
 namespace Foo
   def a : Nat := 5